How to reach

 History

-Castiglione [from the 1275 century called 'del Terziere' because it was comprised in the third part of the paternal inheritance assigned to marquis Alberto Malaspina of the branch of Filattiera] rises on the site of an ancient (6/7th century) Byzantine fortified stronghold acting like remote defence of Luni.
-The aspect of the village, dominated by the castle, dates for great part back to the Middle Ages, when Castiglione, from the 10th to 12th century, was fief of the Corbellari [Lords also of the nearby castle of Virgoletta] that in 1202 yield it to the Malaspina.
-Its period of maximum importance and development coincides with the domination of Castruccio Castracani of the Alteminelli, commander and Lord of Lucca, that made of Castiglione one of its strongholds pursuing the dream to unite Lunigiana, Garfagnana, Lucchesia and Versilia in an only great state.
-This plan never succeeded and the castle returned to have some importance only from 1451, when it become center of the Florentine Captaincy of Justice for the Lunigiana, thanks to its ideal position to control important mountain roads of communication.
-The castle was also the main strategic garrison along two branch of Francigena Road, the first coming from Lucca and the other from the mountains across the 'Passo di Tea', than had here their crossing point.
+Castiglione [from the 1275 century called 'del Terziere' because it was comprised in the third part of the paternal inheritance assigned to Marquis Alberto Malaspina of the branch of Filattiera] rises on the site of an ancient (6/7th century) Byzantine fortified stronghold acting like a remote defence of Luni.
+The aspect of the village, dominated by the castle, dates for great part back to the Middle Ages, when Castiglione, from the 10th to 12th centuries, was fief of the Corbellari [Lords also of the nearby castle of Virgoletta] that in 1202 yielded it to the Malaspina.
+Its period of maximum importance and development coincides with the domination of Castruccio Castracani of the Alteminelli, commander and Lord of Lucca, who made Castiglione one of its strongholds, pursuing the dream to unite Lunigiana, Garfagnana, Lucchesia, and Versilia in one great state.
+This plan never succeeded, and the castle returned to some importance only in 1451, when it became the center of the Florentine Captaincy of Justice for the Lunigiana, thanks to its ideal position to control important mountain roads of communication.
+The castle was also the main strategic garrison along two branches of Francigena Road, the first coming from Lucca and the other from the mountains across the 'Passo di Tea', which had here their crossing point.

-The original nucleus of the castle, dating to early Middle Ages, is identifiable in the central keep, encircled from what remains of the walled curtain.
+The original nucleus of the castle, dating to the early Middle Ages, is identifiable in the central keep, encircled by what remains of the walled curtain.
 A high square watch tower flanks it on the main, south-east, front.
-This tower, that may be dated around the 12th century, strengthened the most exposed flank and was connected 'at sight' with all the other towers of the area.
-From the outside the keep is not today easy identifiable because it's partially incorporated in successive constructions.
+This tower, which may be dated around the 12th century, strengthened the most exposed flank and was connected 'at sight' with all the other towers of the area.
+From the outside, the keep is not easily identifiable today because it's partially incorporated in successive constructions.

-With the coming of the Malaspina the castle was widened and reinforced.
-Was Franceschino Malaspina, at the half of 14th century, that strongly reconstruct the residential wing incorporating the keep and the great circular tower called Torre di Franceschino il Soldato 'Tower of Franceschino the Soldier', at the center of the north-west front defending the main entrance.
-During the three centuries of Florentine control the castle was progressively adapted to its new function of residence for the magistrates and employees of the Lordship.
-After a long period of abandoning, from 1969 the castle was bought by Loris Jacopo Bononi, that carried on its restoration, and today it accommodates the 'Centro di Studi Umanistici Niccolò V' with a rich historical library.
+With the coming of the Malaspina, the castle was widened and reinforced.
+Franceschino Malaspina, in the middle of the 14th century, strongly reconstructed the residential wing, incorporating the keep and the great circular tower called Torre di Franceschino il Soldato, 'Tower of Franceschino the Soldier', at the center of the north-west front defending the main entrance.
+During the three centuries of Florentine control, the castle was progressively adapted to its new function as a residence for the magistrates and employees of the lordship.
+After a long period of abandonment, in 1969 the castle was bought by Loris Jacopo Bononi, who carried on its restoration, and today it accommodates the 'Centro di Studi Umanistici Niccolò V' with a rich historical library.

-It is impossible to speak of the castle without naming the village that surround it.
+It is impossible to speak of the castle without naming the village that surrounds it.
 The original nucleus rises in the higher point of the hill, along the road toward the castle.
-Still at the time of the Corbellari dominion the first walled circuit enclosed the residential units, but was with the Malaspina that Castiglione becomes an independent fief and acquired its definitive appearance, developing itself along the other main roads that, climbing the hill, lead to the castle.
-At the half of the 1300 the whole settlement was encircled by the, second, walls and equipped of two gates, that one called 'Alla Colla' at northeast and the other 'In Cima Piagna' near the top of the ridge.
-Under the Florentine were carried on also some rearrangement at the country planning, the main road was embellished with beautiful palaces in classical Renaissance style [unfortunately today some are incredibly abandoned in a state of strongly degradation!], as the house of the grain Merchants called 'del Simonino', that others 'dei Torriani o Turriani' of Milan and 'dei Corbellari' and others, the seat of the Chancellery and a new gate called 'Monumentale' with independent guardroom, erected at the cross point of the two main road axis.
+Still, at the time of the Corbellari dominion, the first walled circuit enclosed the residential units, but it was with the Malaspina that Castiglione became an independent fief and acquired its definitive appearance, developing itself along the other main roads that, climbing the hill, lead to the castle.
+In the middle of the 1300s, the whole settlement was encircled by the second wall and equipped with two gates, one called 'Alla Colla' at the northeast and the other 'In Cima Piagna' near the top of the ridge.
+Under the Florentine were carried on also some rearrangement at the country planning, the main road was embellished with beautiful palaces in classical Renaissance style [unfortunately today some are incredibly abandoned in a state of strongly degradation!], as the house of the grain merchants called 'del Simonino', that others 'dei Torriani o Turriani' of Milan and 'dei Corbellari' and others, the seat of the Chancellery and a new gate called 'Monumentale' with independent guardroom, erected at the cross point of the two main road axis.

 More info & notes